 Graduation Fee.
-A \$50 graduation fee will be charged to your student account after you apply for graduation.
+A \$50 graduation fee will be charged to a student's account when he or she applies for graduation.
+Additional late fees will be charged for graduation applications submitted after the deadlines.

 Commencement Costs.
 All students participating in the commencement exercises must wear appropriate academic regalia, which is available through the Winthrop University bookstore.
-The charge for a cap, gown and hood and for other commencement expenses is approximately \$102 for advanced degree candidates.
+The charge for a cap, gown and hood and for other commencement expenses is approximately \$100 for advanced degree candidates.

 Laboratory Fees.
 A laboratory fee is charged for courses in which specialized equipment and consumable supplies are used.
-Refer to the "Courses of Study" section of this catalog to determine specific courses and charges.